mcmah309/rust_core/book/src/introduction/new_to_dart.md

 Welcome to Dart!

-Dart is a great language choice for fast cross platform development (especially in the ui) and scripting.
+Dart is a great language choice for fast cross platform development and scripting.

 rust_core is great start to learn the Dart semantics as you will feel like you are writing native rust.
 Just look at this Rust code:
 > Goal: Get the index of every "!" in a string not followed by a "?"